danielaparker/jsoncons/doc/ref/jsonpath/functions/min.md

 - the array is empty

-- the array contains items that are not numbers
+- the array contains items that are not all numbers or all strings

 ### Examples